minthubk/RoomEncryption/README.md

 If you want to see local database file you have navigate to device explorer in android studio.
 The attached following screenshot for your reference.

 ![image](https://user-images.githubusercontent.com/39657409/72126872-c7971d80-3393-11ea-91ea-2f319a18c53a.png)

+Now you could see the two database in your file explorer directory.